 It depends on the strength and complexity of the case as to how long it will take to prove that medical negligence took place.
 If the facts are clear, the NHS will usually admit liability within a year or so of our first instruction.
 However, if there are complicating factors for either negligence or causation, it can take much longer and in particularly difficult cerebral palsy claim cases, up to 5 years or even longer.

 A cerebral palsy claim is valued firstly as a lump sum to compensate for the profound injury having occurred at all.
 That sum might be in the order of £250,000 or so.
 Secondly, a sum to reimburse all expenses and losses arising from the injury down to the case being concluded.
 The value of that will vary from case to case but is often a significant sum due to the cost of providing care in particular.
-Thirdly, and most importantly, an annual claim for life to pay for the cost of meeting the needs that the cerebral palsy has caused.
+Thirdly, and most importantly, a sum to cover all the future losses and expenses for life arising out of meeting the needs that the cerebral palsy has caused.
 That part of the claim can, in total, come to many millions of pounds and will cover care, accommodation, therapies and so on.

 Who is the client?
 Is it the child with cerebral palsy or their parents?

 We act for the injured child.
 They are our ‘client’ and we have a professional duty to act in their best interests.
 As they can’t give us instructions, one of their parents will usually take on the role of ‘litigation friend’ and instruct us on the child’s behalf.
 A litigation friend is also needed where our client is a young adult, over the age of 18, but mentally disabled by their condition.
 As long the litigation friend is acting in the best interests of their child, we can take instructions from them on behalf of the client.